IsratAra17/IsratAra17/README.md

 ### Hi there 👋, I am  S. M. Israt Ara
 #### Android Developer

-From Dhaka, Bangladesh.Computer Scince and Engineering graduate From Daffodil International University (2018-2022).
+From Dhaka, Bangladesh.Computer Science and Engineering graduate From Daffodil International University (2018-2022).
 Open for remote Job.

 In 2019 I started learning android.
 I have been working on android development since 2021.